krishnavelu/alice_blue/README.md

 ## Getting started with API

 ### Overview
 There is only one class in the whole library: `AliceBlue`.
-The `login_and_get_sessioID()` static method is used to retrieve session ID from alice blue server.
+The `login_and_get_sessionID()` static method is used to retrieve session ID from alice blue server.
 A session ID is valid for 24 hours.
 With session ID, you can instantiate an AliceBlue object.
 Ideally you only need to create a session ID once every day.
 Once the session ID is created new, it'll be stored in a temporary location.
 Next time, the same session ID will be used.

 ### REST Documentation